AndreyMisnikov1/KitrumMasterDetailWebApp/README.md

 3) AutoMapper.Extensions.ExpressionMapping to map expressions with DTO to EF entities

 Get started guide:
-1) Open appsettings.json file and change DatabaseConnection values if it is needed
+1) Open appsettings.json file and change DatabaseConnection value if it is needed
 2) Update database dotnet ef --startup-project ../WebApplication/ database update (run from DAL project)

 Note to readers: If you haven't installed dotnet ef, you need to install it first: dotnet tool install --global dotnet-ef

-in order to add migration use the following command: dotnet ef --startup-project ../WebApplication/ migrations add [migrationName]
+In order to add migration use the following command: dotnet ef --startup-project ../WebApplication/ migrations add [migrationName]